-Mark Noble started his journey in BMX media at BFA comps during the 80s, where he would take photos and write comp reports for various magazines and zines.
+Mark Noble started his journey in BMX media during the 1980s at BFA competitions, where he would take photos and write contest reports for various magazines and zines.

-Already an accomplished flatlander on the competition scene and winner of the 17+ Flatland World Title in 1986, Mark’s interest in BMX journalism had grown and developed in parallel to his love of riding.
+Already an accomplished flatlander on the competition scene and winner of the 17+ Flatland World Title in 1986, Mark’s interest in BMX journalism grew alongside his passion for riding.

-As the BMX boom of the 80s faded and the magazines began to disappear, Mark and his family took control of Freestyle BMX Magazine to ensure its survival and continued to document and report on the BMX scene as the industry entered what many call the “dark ages” of the early 90s.
+As the BMX boom of the 1980s faded and magazines began disappearing, Mark and his family took control of Freestyle BMX Magazine to ensure its survival, continuing to document and report on the BMX scene as the industry entered what many now call the “dark ages” of the early 1990s.

-Throughout the 90s, Mark (as Editor) evolved the magazine and title to reflect the changing face of BMX and to ensure it stayed relevant during a difficult period for the industry as a whole.
+Throughout the 1990s, Mark, as Editor, evolved the magazine and its identity to reflect the changing face of BMX and to keep it relevant during a difficult period for the industry as a whole.

-Initially evolving Freestyle magazine to become Invert as the influence of skating and skate culture emerged, then some years later evolving once more into a dedicated BMX publication — Ride Magazine.
+Freestyle magazine first evolved into Invert as the influence of skateboarding and skate culture emerged, before later evolving once again into a dedicated BMX publication with Ride Magazine.

-Mark went on to start his own BMX brand and work on multiple print and digital media projects across the spectrum of BMX and other industries.
-Throughout his career, Mark’s photography captured some of the most iconic and influential tricks, people, times, and events that went on to shape the future of BMX.
-His recent and successful Emulsion book project showcased his work over this period.
+Mark later went on to launch his own BMX brand while also working across multiple print and digital media projects within BMX and beyond.
+Throughout his career, his photography captured some of the most iconic and influential riders, tricks, moments and events that helped shape the future of BMX.

 By Neil Waddington